 This job took him on an adventure scuba diving all over the world.
-Now with over 10,000 dives in 30 countries, Bill has over 7,000 dives in St.Vincent alone, where he has apparently settled, at least for the time being!!!
+Now with over 10,000 dives in 30 countries, Bill had over 7,000 dives in St.Vincent alone, where he had settled for decades.
 At the end of the trip Bill did go to Papua New Guinea to start a dive operation that is now Jais Aben Resort near Madang.
 Bill trained the local men to be divemasters and some of them still work there and remember Bill fondly, even today.

-People who dive with Bill become better divers.
-It never fails as you can always learn something new from him.
+People who dived with Bill become better divers.
+It never fails as you could always learn something new from him.
 Bill was one of the first operations to use a dive computer, and some of his staff still use their original Edge computers today.
 He taught buoyancy control before it was fashionable.
-He teaches his divers about the creatures and about protecting the underwater world.
+He taught his divers about the creatures and about protecting the underwater world.
 At the end of a dive his slate used to be full.
-Now with the magnetic slates that can easily be erased you can't stop him!
+Then, with the magnetic slates that can easily be erased you couldn't stop him!

-Bill's dry wit is definitely an asset to his operation - he keeps his customers well entertained.
-Bill is also something of a famous underwater photographer, he has had the distinction of having five of his underwater photos used on special collectors government issue stamps.
-Bill is also on the local postage stamp (since 1988), a bit unusual for a "living" person in most countries.
+Bill's dry wit was definitely an asset to his operation -- keeping his customers well entertained.
+Bill was also something of a famous underwater photographer, he had had the distinction of having five of his underwater photos used on special collectors government issue stamps.
+Bill was also on the local postage stamp (since 1988), a bit unusual at the time for a "living" person in most countries.

-One of his hobbies is teaching young people to dive.
-He has taught many junior divers from ages 7 and up.
-He loves it and considers it a challenge to explain the concepts of diving to those who have not yet mastered some of the basic concepts of life.
+One of his hobbies was teaching young people to dive.
+He taught many junior divers from ages 7 and up.
+He loved it and considered it a challenge to explain the concepts of diving to those who have not yet mastered some of the basic concepts of life.

-You will find Bill working in the St. Vincent and the Grenadines booth at most major dive retail shows all over the world.
-If you haven't had a chance to meet Bill yet, stop by and introduce yourself - you'll probably make a new friend!
+You would often find Bill working in the St. Vincent and the Grenadines booth at most major dive retail shows all over the world.
+If you never had a chance to meet Bill - you'll undoubtedly would have made a new friend!

 |St. Vincent -- Tips -- Maps -- Scuba Diving -- Dive Sites -- List of Dive Sites -- Dive Packages